Woodworm Treatment Cost

 Boron Treatment

 Most professionals will apply a Boron paste to the infestation area, which will involve drilling holes into the timber of around 10mm in diameter.
-They will then fit an extension tube before injecting the Boron paste into the holes to making sure they are completely full.
+They will then fit an extension tube before injecting the Boron paste into the holes to make sure they are completely full.
 Once all the holes are filled, they will then place a timber dowel on each hole to cap off the entry.

 Once the paste has dried completely, a boron-based gel will then be applied to the affected surface, making sure that there is at least 300mm of gel around the attacked area.